GabrielWhite808/GabrielWhite808/essays/SmartQuestions.md

 **Examples of Smart and Not Smart Questions**
 In this section, we will examine one not smart question and one smart question posted to stackoverflow.

-First, we will analyze the [not smart question](https://stackoverflow.com/questions/77882352/problem-appending-an-array-and-printing-it-in-python).
+First, we will analyze the [not smart question.](https://stackoverflow.com/questions/77882352/problem-appending-an-array-and-printing-it-in-python)

+Now, we will analyze the [smart question.](https://stackoverflow.com/questions/77883353/using-opencv-to-read-input-from-capture-card)